Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: ALMA high-resolution observations and data reduction

 Observations of the [C{~\sc ii}] 157.7$\rm \mu $m emission line of W2246--0526 were obtained during ALMA Cycle-4 (ID: 2016.1.00184.S) on UT 2017 July 28 using 45 antennas.
 The data were collected using the band 7 receiver in two observing sessions with a total on-source integration time of 80 min (divided into two 40 min sessions).
 The [C{~\sc ii}] line was placed close to the center of the reference spectral window, while the other three spectral windows were used to detect the underlying continuum emission bluewards of the line.

-The data were reduced using the Common Astronomy Software Applications (CASA) package of version 4.7.2 \cite{2007ASPC..376..127M}.
+The data were reduced using the Common Astronomy Software Applications (CASA) package version 4.7.2 \cite{2007ASPC..376..127M}.
 We subtracted the continuum from the calibrated visibilities using the task $\tt uvcontsub$ with a zeroth-order polynomial fitted to the continuum spectral window (SPW) immediately next to the one containing the emission line.
-We created two cubes for the line emission, one using uniform-weighting and the other using natural-weighting of the antennas.
-Both cubes were created using the task tclean with a pixel size of 0.01$^{\prime\prime}$ and a channel velocity width of 30 $\rm km~s^{-1}$.
-They were cleaned down to a level of 2$\sigma$, where $\sigma$ is the average rms per channel of the [C{~\sc ii}] spectral window, calculated using a source-free rectangle region in the respective dirty images.
-The synthesized beams have FWHM of 0.089$^{\prime\prime}$ $\times$ 0.053$^{\prime\prime}$ (position angle PA: -81.7$^{\circ}$) in the uniform-weighted cube, and 0.13$^{\prime\prime}$ $\times$ 0.09$^{\prime\prime}$ (PA: -66$^{\circ}$) in the natural-weighted one.
+We created two cubes for the line emission, one using uniform-weighting of the antennas and the other using natural-weighting of the antennas.
+Both are useful as the former’s higher spatial resolution allows us to probe the kinematics closer to the SMBH, and the latter’s higher SNR allows us to better study the outer regions.
+Both cubes were created using the task $tclean$ with a pixel size of 0.01$^{\prime\prime}$ and a channel velocity width of 30 $\rm km~s^{-1}$.
+They were cleaned down to a level of 2$\sigma$, where $\sigma$ is the average rms per channel of the [C{~\sc ii}] spectral window, calculated using a source-free rectangular region in the respective dirty images.
+The synthesized beams have FWHM of 0.089$^{\prime\prime}$ $\times$ 0.053$^{\prime\prime}$ (position angle PA: -81.7$^{\circ}$) in the uniform-weighted cube, and 0.13$^{\prime\prime}$ $\times$ 0.09$^{\prime\prime}$ (PA: -66$^{\circ}$) in the natural-weighted cube.
+The synthesized beam size for each cube is listed in Table \ref{cube_info}.

-The average noise of the data cubes are 0.44 and 0.20 mJy $\rm beam^{-1}$ per channel for the uniform- and natural-weighted cubes, respectively.
-The systematic velocity we use throughout is based on the improved redshift of $z$ = 4.6019 $\pm$ 0.0001, derived by fitting a Gaussian function to the central beam emission of the uniform-weighted cube.
+The average noise of the data cubes are 0.4 and 0.20 mJy $\rm beam^{-1}$ per channel for the uniform- and natural-weighted cubes, respectively.
+The systematic velocity we use throughout is based on the improved redshift of $z$ = 4.6019 $\pm$ 0.0001 derived by fitting a Gaussian function to the central beam emission of the uniform-weighted cube.